 Attaching cuffs Wrap appropriate cuffs at each site.
 The simpleABI PVR systems use a single blue tube that is moved from site to site during the exam.
-The blue tube goes to cuffs, Use 'T' connector to attach aneroid and blue tubing to PVR hardware.
+The blue tube goes to cuffs, Use "Y" connector to attach aneroid and blue tubing to PVR hardware.

-Opening a previous exam If you have performed a previous ABI Exam, you may load the results into this exam by selecting File \rightarrow Load \rightarrow ABI with Toe Report and selecting the ABI Exam you previously performed.
+Opening a previous exam If you have performed a previous ABI Exam, you may load the results into this exam by selecting File→Load→ABI with Toe Report and selecting the ABI Exam you previously performed.

-Brachial Pressure
+Brachial Pressure (1a)

 - Begin with the right brachial.
+Attach hose to cuff.
 Place the Doppler probe at a 45 degree angle to the skin over the radial or brachial artery.
 Use plenty of gel and slowly move the probe laterally until the best signal is obtained.
 (You may also use the PPG sensor to listen for the pulse.
 If using the PPG, place the sensor on the fleshy part of the finger opposite the fingernail.
 Wait for consistent beeps from the system.) - 2.
 Using the handheld aneroid, inflate the cuff until you no longer hear the signal continue for an additional 10-20 mmHg. - The thumb button on the aneroid is a variable release mechanism i.e. the more you depress the button the faster the deflation rate.
 Using the thumb release, deflate at the suggested rate of 2mmHg/second (10mmHg for every 5 seconds may be slightly easier to monitor) - 4.
 When you hear the Doppler signal return, note the pressure from the aneroid.
 Enter that pressure into the right brachial field on the exam.

-Ankle Pressures
+Ankle Pressures (2a)

-- 1. Press tab or use the cursor to move to the Dorsalis Pedis field.
+- Disconnect the hose from the brachial cuff and connect to the ankle cuff.
+Press tab or use the cursor to move to the Dorsalis Pedis (DP) field.
 Find the arterial signal using the Doppler probe on the dorsalis pedis artery on top of the foot.
 Obtain the arterial pressure in the same manner you did on the arm.
 (Using the aneroid, inflate until occlusion +10-20mmHg, release at 2mmHg/second, note pressure when Doppler signal returns) - 2.
 Press tab or use the cursor to move to the Posterior Tibial (PT) field.
 Find the Doppler signal on the posterior tibial artery.
 Obtain the arterial pressure in the same manner as other sites.